BLavery/SAMD21-M0-Mini/README.md

     time.sleep(1)

 ```
-We should have 2 blinking LEDs.
+This time we should have 2 blinking LEDs.

 ## Bootloaders again: